ScAngelo/SerieList/README.md

-# frontend with vue for serielist api
+# frontend with vue.js for the backend api serielist

 ## Project setup
 ```